 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

 The final format of accepted sessions will be determined by the advisors.
 Please select what you feel will be the most appropriate.

-|Lectures||60 or 30 minutes||Lectures are issue-oriented, provide concrete examples, and contain both practical and theoretical information.
+|Lecture||40 minutes||Lectures are issue-oriented presentations, which provide concrete examples, and contain both practical and theoretical information.
 We generally prefer only one speaker but we may accept two if you can demonstrate the second person is necessary.|

-|Panels||60 minutes||Panels take many different viewpoints on a topic or issue and combine them in one debate session with a moderator.
+|Panel||40 minutes||Panels are 40 minute sessions and take on many different viewpoints of a topic or issue and combine them in one debate session with a moderator.
 Debate among panelists (with very different opinions) is welcome and audience participation time should be accounted for.
-Include all of the panelists you have confirmed in the proposal.
+Include all of the panelists you have confirmed in the proposal – no more than 5 with diverse representation.
 A very limited number of panels will be accepted.|

-Panels tend to examine a controversial or difficult topic with no easy answers and lots of interesting talking points; panels are 60 minutes, which is enough time for about eight planned questions.
+Panels tend to examine a controversial or difficult topic with no easy answers and dynamic talking points.
+At 40-minutes, panels generally have enough time for about six planned questions.
 In all cases, expect to leave time at the end for Q&A.

 The benefits of being a speaker include:

 XRDC sessions present opportunities for professional XR developers to share ideas, case studies and experiences.
 In general, content specific to proprietary products and technologies will be considered sponsored material.
 If you would like to promote a product or service, please contact our sales team for information on exhibiting and other vendor opportunities, including sponsored sessions.